 - Do you want me in the office when you are in the office?

 - Do you expect me to answer my mobile phone/emails outside of office hours?

-- What is the culture here regarding hours, do people work over their expected hours and if so is this from the office or remotely?
+- What is the culture here regarding hours?
+Do people work over their expected hours, and if so, is this from the office or remotely?

 - What hours do you work?
 When do you switch off?

 This is where compromise comes into play.
 Although you have boundaries and non-negotiables, as Assistants, it is only realistic that we do occasionally compromise.
-Concentrate on doing most of your work during working hours, be available when there is a crisis and make sure turn your phone/ laptop off when you want to spend time doing the things that bring you joy.
+Concentrate on doing most of your work during working hours, be available when there is a crisis and make sure to turn your phone/ laptop off when you want to spend time doing the things that bring you joy.

 Saying no to things that are not your priority

 I can’t write about setting boundaries and not mention the ‘no’ word.
-We have a lot of resources on how you can say no effectively, but it is worth reiterating that you have to decide what to say no to and what to say yes to.
+We have many resources on how you can say no effectively, but it is worth reiterating that you have to decide what to say no to and what to say yes to.
 Saying no allows you more time and space to do the things that you want to do.
 It is easier to say no when you understand that your role is strategic and your work is very much aligned to the goals and objectives of your Executive and your organisation.

 For Assistants who struggle to say no, it gets easier with practice.
 I often said yes to things and then felt really uneasy about it, anxious and often dreaded doing the work or the thing I had said yes to.
-I now know, with practice, that if I feel any of those things I will most often say no (unless it is good for me to feel uncomfortable or it is good for the business and I have to challenge myself).
+I now know, with practice, that if I feel any of those things, I will most often say no (unless it is good for me to feel uncomfortable or it is good for the business, and I have to challenge myself).

 Here is another quote that I want to share with you, this time from Oprah Winfrey.